-In order to add Social Value for all our stakeholders including our staff, students, local residents and businesses, where it is feasible and cost effective, use of local supply chains and expertise to ensure reinvestment in the local community should be considered.
+The University expects suppliers to embed Social Value in the delivery of contracts that provides a positive impact for all our stakeholders including our staff, students, local residents, charities and businesses.
+Where it is feasible, consideration should be given to the use of local supply chains, reinvestment in the local community, student initiatives, employment fairs, guest lectures, training, apprenticeships and other appropriate measures should be considered.